 A walk down Johnsonville Road - Photographs from 1966-1969 by John B. Turner

-March 23 update: Waitohi - Johnsonville Library is now closed until further notice due to Covid-19 The photos in the exhibition can be viewed online here (just click on each photo for enlargement.
+May 18 update: Waitohi - Johnsonville Library is open again, alert level 2 restrictions in place The photos in the exhibition can be viewed online here - just click on each photo for enlargement.
 Information on the photographer John B. Turner is on this page.

 Photography Aotearoa's first project is an exhibition of photographs at Waitohi - the new Johnsonville Library and Community Hub - that opened on Saturday 14th December, 2019.
 The exhibition, located in the main hallway upstairs, can be viewed during Waitohi's open hours until mid-March, 2020.

 NOTE: when visiting the exhibition, please enjoy looking and do not touch the photographs.
 For best viewing quality the photographs are not glazed or laminated, so they are vulnerable and easily damaged.

 There will be a programme of activities around this exhibition: